 There are plenty of resources at NIU to help you plan and pay for your education!
 Here are a few of them:

-There are several different offices on campus that provide services to help students overcome test anxiety, including ACCESS, the Office of Student Academic Success, and the Counseling & Student Development Center.
+There are several different offices on campus that provide services and strategies to help students overcome test anxiety, including ACCESS, the Office of Student Academic Success, and the Counseling & Student Development Center.

 Need additional help getting resources for these concerns?
 Have other topics you feel should be covered on this page?
 Please contact our office and let us know!